 Over time, I realized those events had something in common.

-Every wedding has a ceremony.
+Every event has a timeline.

-Every wedding has a timeline.
+Every event has a venue.

-Every wedding has food, drinks, and music.
+Every event has food, drinks, entertainment, and logistics.

 Why?